Karthick47v2/face-landmark-detector/README.md

   </a>
 </p>

 This is a part of [Mock-Buddy](https://github.com/Karthick47v2/mock-buddy) project, used to detect face interactivity.
 CNN architecture used to build the model to detect facial landmarks.
-Direction regression apporach is used here.
+The model is build with TensorFlow applying direction regression apporach.

 ## Prerequisite